Corippus: Biography

-Works

-Iohannis

 He was the author of two poems, of considerable importance for the history of the times.
-One of these, Iohannis ("Tale of John") or De bellis Libycis ("On the Libyan war"), the earlier of the two, was not discovered till the beginning of the 19th century.
+One of these, Iohannis ("Tale of John") or De Bellis Libycis ("On the Libyan war"), the earlier of the two, was not discovered till the beginning of the 19th century.
+The full text survived in one copy, called Trivultianus 686; it was made by Arezzo poet Giovanni De Bonis in late 14th century, and was rediscovered in 1814 "in the library of the Trivulzio family just outside Milan".
+The second copy was found in 16th century in the Corvinus library in Buda by Giovanni Cuspiniano; this copy was the only one that mentioned the poet's full name.
+The manuscript is now lost.
+Even the full text is fragmentary and contains a number of "lacunae", the most significant of them is the ending of the poem.
 It was dedicated to the nobles of Carthage and relates the overthrow of the Moors by John Troglita, magister militum of Africa in a series of battles that lasted until 548.
-Iohannis is in eight books (the last is unfinished) and contains about 5000 hexameters.
+Iohannis is in eight books (the last is unfinished) and contains about 5000 hexameters, or 4700 lines.
 The narrative commences with the despatch of John to the theatre of war by Justinian, and ends with the decisive victory near Carthage (548).

 Although Johannes Cuspinianus in his De Caesaribus et Imperatoribus professed to have seen a manuscript of it in the library at Buda (destroyed by Suleiman I in 1527), it was not till 1814 that it was discovered at Milan by Cardinal Mazzucchelli, librarian of the Biblioteca Ambrosiana, from the codex Trivultianus (in the Biblioteca Trivulziana, the library of the marchesi Trivulzi), the only manuscript of the Johannis extant.
 The Johannis "is not only a valuable historic source but a work of marked poetic merit."
 It provides a description of the land and people of Late Roman Africa, which conscientiously records the impressions of an intelligent native observer; many of his statements as to manners and customs are confirmed both by independent ancient authorities (such as Procopius) and by our knowledge of the modern Berbers.

-In laudem Iustini minoris

-The other poem, In laudem Iustini minoris ("In praise of the younger Justin"), in four books, contains the death of Justinian, the coronation of his successor Justin II (November 13, 565); and the early events of his reign.
-It is preceded by a preface, and a short and fulsome panegyric on Anastasius, the poet's patron.
+The other poem, In Laudem Iustini Augusti minoris ("In praise of the younger Justin"), in four books, contains the death of Justinian, the coronation of his successor Justin II (November 13, 565), and the early events of his reign.
 The work was published at Antwerp in 1581 by Michael Ruyz Azagra, secretary to Emperor Rudolf II, from a ninth- or tenth-century manuscript.